AliyevRufat/GPP_AI_Research_Implementation_GeneticAI/README.md

 #### **1st part** :
 **Basics :**

 First of  all the **AIPlayer** class was made to have a moving player.
-Afterwards added **AIGenetics** class that holds information about the (randomized) directions (list) and amount of moves that the AIPlayer took.
+Afterwards I added **AIGenetics** class that holds information about the (randomized) directions (list) and amount of moves that the AIPlayer took.
 Then I made **AIPopulation** class that is kind of a manager of AIPlayer class and that could only spawn a given amount of AIPlayers and update and draw them.
-So right now the AIPlayers randomly moves without taking the goal into consideration.
+So right now the AIPlayers randomly move without taking the goal into consideration.

 ![Basics](https://user-images.githubusercontent.com/76409612/103140830-d8978680-46eb-11eb-87a1-4d7886141a8b.gif)

 #### **2nd part** :
 **Starter functionality :**

 So right now I have randomly moving AIPlayers.
-I added death state to the AIPopulation, that kills AIPlayers whose taken amount of moves (that is cached in their AIGenetic) is bigger than the direction list size.
+I added death state to the AIPopulation, that kills AIPlayer which has taken more amount of moves (that is cached in their AIGenetic) than the direction list size.
 And made it so the game ‘restarts’ if all AIPlayers are dead.
 For the next step I added **CalculatePerformance()** to AIPlayers.
-This function is pretty simple as it just takes the distance between AIPlayers position and the goals position.
+This function is pretty simple as it just takes the distance between AIPlayer's position and the goal's position.
 I also made it so the players activate a Boolean when they reach the goal.
-So right now I have everything that I need to go to the next step.
+So right now I have everything that I need to move onto the next step.

 #### **3rd part** :
 **Working AI :**

 After the first generation we have to make the **next generation**.
-First thing I did is to add a **Breed()** function to the AIPlayer class which copies the data from its AIGenetics and return a new AIPlayer copy with that information.
+First thing I did is to add a **Breed()** function to the AIPlayer class which copies the data from its AIGenetics and returns a new AIPlayer copy with that information.
 Now we need 2 more functions that will make this generation based genetic algorithm work.
 First one is the **Selection()** function.
 In this function the first step is to determine which **parent** from the last generation did the best, so had the best performance score.
 Afterwards I Breed that best parent and add its child to the first element of the AIPlayer list and set it as the best player to indicate it when I draw it for more visual feedback.
 After that I Breed that same parent and add them all to the list of AIPlayers.
 So right now we have a list of AIPlayers that have exactly the same information as the best player of the previous generation.
-This is not good because this way all of the AIPlayers will move in the same directions with the same amount of moves.
+This is not good because this way all of the AIPlayers will move in the same direction with the same amount of moves.
 So we have to **mutate** them now.
 This is the last function we need.
 In AIGenetics we add this function.
 Here we take a random number inside of a for loop and if this number is smaller than the mutationRate we **“mutate”** that specific direction and change it (randomly).
 My default mutationRate is 1%.
 After adding this function we add a **MutateNextGen()** function to the AIPopulation that mutates the whole list of AIPlayers.
 Afterwards in the Game **Update()** function we call these functions if the AIPlayers are dead.
 So now we have a working AI using the genetic algorithm.
-The AI basically learns by its parent and also mutates a bit to explore new paths and maybe smoothen out the taken paths.
+The AI basically learns by the information it gets from it's parent and also mutates a bit to explore new paths and reach the goal.

 ![WorkingAI](https://user-images.githubusercontent.com/76409612/103140813-a71ebb00-46eb-11eb-854d-effea5e8a184.gif)